-No. Cattle hides, which are the most widely used hide or skin for leather production, represent only 5-10% of the total value of a US beef animal.
+No. Cattle hides, which are the most widely used hide or skin for leather production, typically represent less than 2% of the total value of a US beef animal.
 Its low relative value is why there is no leather farming industry – and why farming will continue regardless of demand for leather.

 Leather, recycling and disposal

 Is leather really a recycled product?

 Yes.
 In the US there are more than 30 million hides left over from cattle farming every year.
 If these were not recycled for leather then these would go to landfill or be destroyed as waste.
 Alternatives, typically plastics, would then be required.